ray-project/ray/doc/source/rllib.rst

     - Scalable primitives for developing new algorithms
     - Shared models between algorithms

+You can find the code for RLlib `on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.

 RLlib currently provides the following algorithms:

 -  `Proximal Policy Optimization <https://arxiv.org/abs/1707.06347>`__ which